4 DAYS FROM $1,399

 Your British Isles vacation begins with an overnight flight to Edinburgh.

 Arrive in Edinburgh in time to relax, and enjoy a Welcome Dinner

-If you arranged your flights with Vantage a representative will greet you at the airport, and transport you to your hotel for a Welcome Briefing, reception, and Welcome Dinner.
+Touch down in Edinburgh today; if you arranged your flights with Vantage a representative will greet you at the airport, and transport you to your hotel.
+You’ll have free time in this UNESCO-listed city before meeting your fellow travelers for a Welcome Briefing, reception, and Welcome Dinner.

 Travel from Edinburgh through the Scottish Highlands to romantic Inverness

 The explorations begin with a tour through the rugged Scottish Highlands.
 This land of high mountain valleys, rushing trout streams, and pastures dotted with sheep, was once the stronghold of Gaelic-speaking Scottish clans.
 Following the Highland Clearances of the 18th and 19th centuries, small farmers were largely driven from the land, and today the Highlands is one of the least-populated areas in Europe.
 Our route today takes us through wildly scenic Cairngorms National Park, the largest in the U.K. We’ll stop for lunch in the town of Pitlochry, which blossomed as a tourist destination after Queen Victoria visited in 1842.
 Our destination is the picturesque port of Inverness.
 After embarking the my Variety Voyager, join the Captain and crew for a welcome briefing, followed by your first dinner aboard ship

 Ancient seafarers and WWII heroism on Stromness in the Orkney Islands